mikebronner/mikebronner/README.md

 mental debt, because every reader after the first pays that cost again from scratch.

 ### Opinions only matter once they become practices.
-The resulting [code standards](https://mikebronner.dev/clean-code) I developed over years are written as a progression: from a single thought on a line up through statements, concepts, methods, classes, and domains, each level composed from the one below it.
+The resulting code standards I developed over years are written as a progression: from a single thought on a line up through statements, concepts, methods, classes, and domains, each level composed from the one below it.
 Initially these served as documentation for teams to read and implement in their code.
 The constant friction surfaced during review when not all standards were met because they were not clearly understood or simply honestly missed during development.

 ### A standard nobody enforces is not a standard.
 If a rule depends on a person remembering it, it may hold for about a month.
 Plus it introduces frustration and possible resentment during reviews.
-Put it into [tooling and automating](https://mike-bronner/phpcs-rules) it is the next logical move in making it a low-friction standard that can be followed during development and review.
+Putting it into tooling and automating it is the next logical move in making it a low-friction standard that can be followed during development and review.

 ### Only implement those tools that work.
-Implementing tooling that only does have the job or fails half the time to produce correct results is worse than no tooling.
-It it is a constant source of frustration and prevents the developer from acomplishing their work.
+Implementing tooling that only does half the job or fails half the time to produce correct results is worse than no tooling.
+It is a constant source of frustration and prevents the developer from accomplishing their work.
 Initially only a subset of the code standards were able to be implemented in linter rules, but now with AI it is so much easier to expand on them and implement the more complex ones as well.
 Now with nearly complete coverage we have a full linting suite backing up the code standards.

 ### Process is engineering, not ceremony.
-To make everything work seemlessly together, processes must be developed and implemented.
+To make everything work seamlessly together, processes must be developed and implemented.
 And just like with tools, processes can be automated so that the tedium gets out of the way, and the human interaction is supported by a process framework, like Scrum.
 Scrum gets out of the way as much as possible and is only prescriptive where not being so would be detrimental to performance.
 The result